devdeliw/website/static/blas/optimizing_L1.typ

 The optimized implementation takes 83 nanoseconds on average.

 The two routines run at the _exact same speed_.
-This is because LLVM recognizes the SAXPY pattern and emits NEON vector multiply + add in the fast path:
+This is because LLVM recognizes the saxpy pattern and emits NEON vector multiply + add in the fast path:

 #align(center)[```rust